backstage/backstage/docs/features/software-catalog/catalog-customization.md

 ---
 id: catalog-customization
 title: Catalog Customization
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: How to add custom filters or interface elements to the Backstage software catalog
+  How to add custom filters or interface elements to the Backstage software catalog
 ---

 The Backstage software catalog comes with a default `CatalogIndexPage` to filter